SimonChung2/politer/README.md

 # Politer Web Application

+You can view the live site at: [Politer](http://www.simonmchung.com/Politer)

 Politer is a web application that allows users to make their statements or messages more polite.
 It employs the OpenAI GPT-3.5 Turbo model to enhance and refine text input for a more courteous and considerate output.

 This HTML structure defines the basic layout of the web page, including the form where users can input text and a div to display the more polite output.